djlucas/initd/tests/README.md

 - Service types and restart policies
 - Timer unit integration

+### test-exec-lifecycle (2 tests)
+Exercises the privileged supervisor request handler directly:
+- Validates ExecStartPre/Post/Stop/Reload execution via the master with shared path checks, environment setup, and UID/GID handling
+- Verifies reload requests fail with `ENOTSUP` when `ExecReload=` is absent

+**Note:** Lives in the privileged suite to cover master-only code paths, but does not require root; it uses `/tmp` fixtures and standard user binaries (`sleep`, `touch`).

 ### test-privileged-ops (6 tests)
 Tests privileged operations that require root:
 - Converting systemd unit files to initd format